ksharlandjiev/Splyt-challange/node-challange/README.md

-# Splyt node challange 1
+# Splyt node challange  - defaultArguments function

 ## Background
 Write a function defaultArguments .
 It takes a function as an argument, along with an object